 - Health and Nutrition — This section of the Canada’s Guide to Dogs website includes information on several health and nutrition related issues.

-- Canine Health Information Center (CHIC) — Australian Shepherd Breeds Requirements — Providing a source of health information for owners, breeders, and scientists that will assist in breeding healthy dogs.
+- Canine Health Information Center (CHIC) — Australian Shepherd Recommended Health Screening — Providing a source of health information for owners, breeders, and scientists that will assist in breeding healthy dogs.
 CHIC is a centralized canine health database jointly sponsored by the AKC/Canine Health Foundation (AKC/CHF) and the Orthopedic Foundation for Animals (OFA).